matteoferla/Fragmenstein/documentation/covalents.md

 ## Monster

-A molecule with a single atom is passed to `attachement` argument of `Monster`, then the covalent linker if absent in the hits is anchored to that atom.
+A molecule with a single atom is passed to `attachment` argument of `Monster`, then the covalent linker if absent in the hits is anchored to that atom.
 If you know a ligand that is covalent `Victor.find_attachment` can be used to extract the attachment atom.